Skip to main content

 Loading latest release…

-5. Air-gapped only: edit .env.custom to point at your internal registry:
+5. Air-gapped only: edit .env.custom to point at your internal registry (this matches the values printed by the transfer script):

 REGISTRY=your.internal.registry:port